aleph-im/aleph-vm/.github/PULL_REQUEST_TEMPLATE.md

 Explain what problem this PR is resolving

-Related Clickup or Jira tickets : ALEPH-XXX
+Related ClickUp, GitHub or Jira tickets : ALEPH-XXX

 ## Self proofreading checklist

-- [ ] Is my code clear enough and well documented
+- [ ] The new code clear, easy to read and well commented.
-- [ ] Are my files well typed
+- [ ] New code does not duplicate the functions of builtin or popular libraries.
-- [ ] New translations have been added or updated if new strings have been introduced in the frontend
+- [ ] An LLM was used to review the new code and look for simplifications.
-- [ ] Database migrations file are included
+- [ ] New classes and functions contain docstrings explaining what they provide.
-- [ ] Are there enough tests
+- [ ] All new code is covered by relevant tests.
-- [ ] Documentation has been included (for new feature)
+- [ ] Documentation has been updated regarding these changes.

 ## Changes